 1861 – The Civil War began when gun batteries in Charleston, SC, fired on Fort Sumter.
 The fort surrendered the following day, and President Lincoln issued a call for 75,000 volunteers to defend the Union.

-1861 – Sarah Bedell Cooper (1795–1865), wife of Peter Cooper, and Louisa Lee Schuyler (1837–1926), also a member of All Souls, helped to organize a meeting to discuss what women could do to support the Union troops in the Civil War.
+1861 – Sarah Bedell Cooper (1795–1865), wife of Peter Cooper, and Louisa Lee Schuyler (1837–1926), also a member of All Souls, were involved in organizing a meeting to discuss what women could do to support the Union troops in the Civil War.
 A reported 3,000 to 4,000 women attended the meeting, which was held at Cooper Union.
 Elizabeth Blackwell, who was another of the organizers, was the country’s first female physician, and was also a Unitarian.

 Meeting of the Ladies of New York at Cooper Union, 1861, by Frank Leslie.

-1861 – The Woman’s Central Association of Relief for the Army (WCAR) was formed in response to the meeting convened by Louisa Schuyler and Sarah Cooper at Cooper Union.
+1861 – The Woman’s Central Association of Relief for the Army (WCAR) was formed in response to the meeting at Cooper Union.
 The WCAR provided nursing in field hospitals, sewing, knitting, equipment and medical supplies.
 The WCAR was a vital force in collecting supplies and funds totaling more than $1 billion to support the Union troops.
 In the process, as its female managers traveled around the country and negotiated with civic organizations and businesses, the WCAR provided its workers with unique opportunities to operate outside traditional expectations for women.

 1861 – Rev. Bellows traveled to Washington to convince President Lincoln to establish the United States Sanitary Commission, following the huge gathering assembled by the women of All Souls at Cooper Union.
 Precursor of the American Red Cross, the Sanitary Commission offered medical assistance and supplies like clothing, food and blankets to the Union Army throughout the Civil War.